forward-uiuc/Forward-Search-Installation-Guide/README.md

 # Install plugins

-Download Entity Elastic Search Analysis Plugin, which encodes our rule to read the import file created above as well as a special tokenizer called layout_tokenizer: https://github.com/forward-uiuc/Entity-Elastic-Search-Analysis-Plugin
+Download Entity Elastic Search Analysis Plugin, which encodes our rule to read the import file created above as well as contains a special tokenizer called `layout_tokenizer`: https://github.com/forward-uiuc/Entity-Elastic-Search-Analysis-Plugin

 Change deployPlugin.sh to reflect the setting of your system (i.e., the path to Elastic Search in your system).
 And then run it: `./deployPlugin.sh`, which both compiles and installs the plugin.

-Download Entity Elastic Search API Extension Plugin, which translates hashtag query such as #professor data mining into the format Elastic Search can understand https://github.com/forward-uiuc/Entity-Elastic-Search-API-Extension-Plugin
+Download Entity Elastic Search API Extension Plugin, which translates hashtag query such as `#professor data mining` into the format Elastic Search can understand (using Span Query) https://github.com/forward-uiuc/Entity-Elastic-Search-API-Extension-Plugin

 Change deployPlugin.sh to reflect the setting of your system (i.e., the path to Elastic Search in your system).
 And then run it: `./deployPlugin.sh`, which both compiles and installs the plugin.